datapfranc/datapfranc.github.io-src/content/BRD_stat.md

 | Book without review | 32 | same | 30 | 300 |
 | Total reviews |

-*Note on Amazon: did not contact them to get my spider working, so decided not to harvest reviews from amazon (interested to see how many copy of reviews between Amazon and Goodreads)*
-*Note on Goodreads: a limit of 100 pages of reviews are available from Web, so popular book may not be complete (max available=3030)*
+*Note on Amazon: did not know how to contact them to get my spider working, so decided not to harvest reviews from them* *Note on Goodreads: a limit of 100 pages of reviews are available from Web, so popular book may not be complete (max available=3030)*
 *Note on Babelio: dedicated to french literature, number of reviews harvested may not reflect their overall reviews number*